Health-Promoting Habits Matter for Your Body and Mind!

 Accident Prevention

 Accident prevention refers to the plans, preparations, and actions taken to avoid or stop an accident before it happens.
 Accidents can be classified as unplanned and unexpected events, increasing the risk of injury, illness, and death.
 Many accidents occur due to human factors.
-These factors include unsafe acts, un-mindfulness, negligence, and lack of knowledge and training.
-At home, preventive measures should be taken to prevent injuries to children and older people.
+These factors include unsafe acts, un mindfulness, negligence, and lack of knowledge and training.
+Moreover, at home, preventive measures should be taken to prevent injuries to children and older people.
 It not only includes physical injury but also has concerns with psychological accidents like child abuse and child sexual abuse that further lead to many psychological disorders.
-Another leading factor in accidents is working conditions.
-Unsafe working conditions include faulty machines, designs, substandard processes, occupational hazards, and fire.
-Accidents will continue to happen if preventative measures are not taken.
-Precautionary measures like hazard identification by risk assessment, removal of unsafe work by three research and development, removal of hazardous machines and tools, and improvement of working conditions and environment should be adopted.

 Positive Relationships